 Seven ways to accelerate performance through creative

 As marketers prepare their acquisition strategies for 2019, it’s clear to see that 2018 has been quite the seminal year.
-A year of a drawn-out Brexit negotiation whilst wrestling with pan-European GDPR regulation.
+A year of a drawn-out Brexit negotiation whilst wrestling with pan-European GDPR.
 This, combined with wider industry concerns of trust, fake news, Facebook Data Scandal and a forthcoming AdTech Tax for digital businesses from Silicon Valley, has generated a decline in confidence that has proliferated the industry.

 Marketers are harder pushed to extract real value from the compliant, and often limited, data sets they have access to.
 To make the most of this situation, brands must look towards precise and targeted performance marketing, seeking to implement great creative to upscale their digital performance to the next level.